-Completing this course will provide you with opportunities in a variety of careers in accountancy, auditing, business development, financial advice, investment management, marketing, mergers and acquisitions, procurement, research, risk assurance, tax consultancy, and trading.
+This course is ideal for those wanting a career in accountancy, auditing, business development, financial advice, investment management, marketing, mergers and acquisitions, procurement, research, risk assurance, tax consultancy and trading.

-You must complete a total of eight taught modules and an individual dissertation on an approved subject relevant to your field of study.
-By studying the MSc Finance and Investment programme you can also use the dissertation component to concentrate in-depth on a finance and investment topic according to your individual interests and career requirements.
-The 'Modules' tab above contains further information on the modules to be taken for this course.
+You must complete a total of eight taught modules andan individual dissertation on an approved subject relevant to your field of study.
+You can also use the dissertation component to concentrate in-depth on a finance and investment topic according to your individual interests and career requirements.

 An upper second class honours degree (or international equivalent).
 Applicants must have a first degree in business/economics/management (with a significant quantitative finance and/or econometric component).

 Applicants must have graduated from an approved university.
 Other equivalent qualifications will be considered on a case-by-case basis.